scribe-public/sample-policies/docs/v2/initiatives/bp1.md

 | gitlab-project-signed-commits | [Ensure All Commits Are Signed in GitLab Project](../rules/gitlab/project/check-signed-commits.md) | Verify all commits in the GitLab project are signed. |

 ## [CT-3] Automation access keys expire automatically

-**Description**: Automation access keys expire automatically
+Automation access keys expire automatically

+## Mitigation
-**Mitigation**: Configure automation keys to expire automatically, limiting the window in which compromised keys can be exploited.
+Configure automation keys to expire automatically, limiting the window in which compromised keys can be exploited.

-**Full Description**:
+## **Full Description**

 Ensuring that access keys used by automation expire periodically reduces the risk when keys are compromised.